 It doesn’t have to be warm for us to enjoy NEPA’s unmatched natural splendor.

-In fact, some might even say that many of our popular hiking trails are at their most picturesque during the winter.
+In fact, many of our popular hiking trails are at their most picturesque during the winter.

 Enjoy These Amazing Winter Hikes:

 Enjoy the tranquil scenery along the rolling Lackawanna River.
 Hike along snow covered meadows, small towns, riverfront forests and expansive rural landscapes.
 This 38-mile trail makes its way from Carbondale to the New York Border with plenty of NEPA history along the way.

 Lehigh Gorge Trail

 Walk along the thundering whitewater of the mighty Lehigh River on this easy, flat railroad bed trail.
 The bare, surrounding forests allow for breathtaking views of the famous Lehigh Gorge.
 This trail stretches 26 miles with parking available at three separate access points.

 Plan your hike accordingly and catch an electric pink sunset over frozen Lake Jean along the easy Beach Trail.
 Venture into the majestic, old growth forests on the Evergreen Trail, or check out monstrous rock formations along the Highland Trail.

 Stroll through the incredible winter scenery along the Hawk Falls Trail.
 Stop on the footbridge and catch a glimpse of the peaceful Hawk Run Stream, and finish up with a view of the stunning 25-foot Hawk Falls.
 Or, take a long walk on the shores of the frozen Sand Springs Lake.

 Frances Slocum State Park